-Using CarbonCure’s sustainable concrete solution at Amazon HQ2, Miller & Long have saved 1,144 metric tons of CO2, which is comparable to 1,400 acres (567 hectares) of forest absorbing CO2 for a year.
+Using CarbonCure’s sustainable concrete solution at Amazon HQ2, MIller & Long have saved over 1000 tons of CO2, which is comparable to around 1400 acres (567 hectares) or forest absorbing CO2 for a year.

 As well, their mix designs have at least a 25% better impact on global warming potential compared to the National Ready Mixed Concrete Association baseline.